soundpaint/rp2040pio-docs/monitor.rst

   first a major rewrite of the parser has to be taken before the syntax can be updated.

+Entering an empty line will just do no operation at all.
+Empty lines may be useful in monitor scripts for visually structuring command sequences into separate sections.
+For further details on command-line parsing, such as escaping special characters, see the :ref:`Section on command-line syntax <section-top_cmd-syntax>`.

 Next, we give a short survey over a selected set of the monitor's feature with an example session.